Table of Contents[Hide][Show]

 - Cheese is Rubbery

 - Cheesecloth is Difficult to Remove and Tears the Cheese

 - Cheese has the Texture of a Sponge, Oozes and Smells

 - Cheese Lacks Flavor

 - Milk Won’t Coagulate

 The artisanal craft of cheese making in the home environment has gathered a significant amount of momentum in recent years.
-This trend is due in part due to renewed interest in fermented, probiotic rich, ancestral foods.
-Cheese itself is one of the most ancient of foods with the practice of cheese making predating all recorded history.
+This trend is due in part due to renewed interest in fermented, probiotic-rich, ancestral foods.
+Healthy cheese itself is one of the most ancient of foods with the practice of cheese making predating all recorded history.
 Interestingly, cheese is also the most stolen item in the world!

 Other people taking up the hobby of cheese making have become disillusioned with the chemical-ridden processed cheese options at the store along with misleading cheese labels which contribute greatly to the frustration.
 For example, some store cheeses are allowed by the FDA to be labeled as “raw“, when they are anything but!

 Combine this with the high price of quality cheese at gourmet shops or cheese blocks shipped in directly from dairy farms, and the time required to learn cheese making seems well worth the effort.

 Cheese Making Can Be Easy!